Shist/Hero-Admin-Panel/README.md

 # Hero-Admin-Panel

-This is a project that shows working with React + Redux using Finite-State-Machine (FSM) ideology
+### This is a project that shows working with React + Redux using Finite-State-Machine (FSM) ideology

+---

+### This branch contains the version that uses redux-toolkit

 ---